WISeR Model - Arizona and Washington Providers and Suppliers

 In lieu of requesting prior authorization for WISeR select items and services, WISeR providers and suppliers may choose to provide the select item or service without prior authorization and submit the claim for payment.
 In this case, the MAC will suspend the claim and forward it to the WISeR participant for pre-payment medical review.

-Prior Authorization Review Process
+Review Process

-• Standard Review: Decision within 3 days.
+• Standard Review: Decision within three days.

 Claim Submission